alphagov/govwifi-safe-restarter/README.md

 Results of the daily restart are printed to a CloudWatch log group called `[env]-safe-restart-docker-log-group`

-## TODO
-  - Lock down Gem versions
-  - Dependabot
-  - Sentry
-  - Run Rake as a standalone task (no Sinatra required)
-  - Use the `sensible logging` gem

 ## Licence

 This codebase is released under [the MIT License][mit].